SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/index.md

 so.topic: article
 # so.envir:
 so.client: web
+so.version: 9.2
 ---

 # Find and Selection

-SuperOffice [Find][1] is a unification of two legacy approaches to search for specific information, the Find dialog and Selections.
-SuperOffice Find provides new APIs to easily implement the same search capability for integrations.
-This topic covers the terms and concepts needed to understand how to programmatically work with Find just like in SuperOffice.
+SuperOffice [Find][1] is a unification of the Find dialog and Selections; two legacy approaches to search for specific information.
+SuperOffice provides new APIs to perform searches, used by both Find and Selections, and for you to easily implement the same search capability for integrations.

+This section covers the terms and concepts needed to understand how to programmatically work with Find just like in SuperOffice.

 > [!NOTE]
 > The API details provided apply to SuperOffice v.9.2 and higher.